-With the cost of rent continuing to rise in San Diego, you may find yourself considering buying a home.
+With the cost of rent continuing to rise in Tacoma, you may find yourself considering buying a home.
 Regardless if this is your first home purchase or your 5th, the investment always brings emotion, stress, and endless decision-making.

 Chances are you have already created a list of wants and needs with your realtor, but have you written out a list of pros and cons for the home you’re interested in?
 It’s normal to feel nervous or stressed when the process is in motion, but sometimes the cons outweigh the pros and it’s time to simply walk away.
 Keep an eye out for any red flags and always keep in mind that while saying “goodbye” to a home you want may benefit you in the long run.
 Don’t get stuck in a home that you may regret buying later.